Contact Us

 A full house at our first indoor tournament in 2 years.
 Great competition and a ton of smiles.
 On top of everything, our members contributed $210.00 to the Antigonish Emergency Fuel Fund.
 Way to go 'pickleballers'.

 Outdoor play usually runs between April and November... with the odd extra day thrown in.
-Nets are in the storage boxes, along with balls and a few other odds and ends.
+Nets are in the storage box, as well as balls, first aid kit, and a few other odds and ends.
+Washrooms are located in the red building beside Club 60 and are open from April through November.

 Know Your Skill Level Rating!